HUST-EIC-AI-LAB/COVID-19-Initial-Model/README.md

 # COVID-19
 This repo is for the experiment codes.

 We regard COVID-19 diagnosis as a multi-classification task.
-Two models are builted for this task, the first one can classify COVID-19 to four classes including `healthy`, 'COVID-19`, 'other viral pneumonia`, `bacterial pneumonia`, and the other one can accurately assess the severity level for putative COVID-19 patients.
+Two models are builted for this task, the first one can classify COVID-19 to four classes including `healthy`, `COVID-19`, `other viral pneumonia`, `bacterial pneumonia`, and the other one can accurately assess the severity level for putative COVID-19 patients.

 As for our datasets, we use multi-center datasets of totally 1276 CT studies comprising 432 confirmed COVID-19, 76 other viral pneumonia, 350 bacterial pneumonia and 418 healthy cases.